-We want people affected by ovarian cancer to shape our medical research programme
+We want people affected by ovarian cancer to shape our medical research programme.

-- helping us review research grant applications
+- reviewing research grant applications

-- visiting our researchers
+- meeting our researchers

-- reviewing our Research Strategy regularly
+- reviewing our research strategy regularly

 - promoting the vital role of research

 - engaging in the work of other organisations, such as the National Cancer Research Institute and the National Institute for Health Research

 Working alongside our expert Scientific Advisory Board, our 'lay reviewers' are instrumental in helping us allocate our medical research grants each year.
 This level of involvement is virtually unique in cancer research charities and sets a precedent for the wider ovarian cancer research sector.

 If you're interested in becoming a research advocate, please email us: firstname.lastname@example.org.